-Quantu Project has the unique aim of using computational methods to analyze large amounts of daily behavioral data in combination with cellular and molecular information to predict how diseases will progress in the body, and identify ways to slow or stop their progression.
-Focusing on neurodegenerative diseases, test subjects will wear activity trackers allowing researchers access to vast amounts of data that can be correlated to how their nervous system cells are functioning.
-As data is collected, patterns in behavior/neural activity can be isolated and studied further with the goal of discovering mechanisms causing the disease or accelerating its progression.
+Quantu Project has the unique aim of using computational methods to analyze daily behavioral data in combination with cellular and molecular measurements to predict cognitive changes, and identify ways to slow decline or promote improvements on an individual basis.
+Quantu Project volunteers wear fitness devices allowing researchers access to exercise, sleep and other biological measurements that can be correlated to how their nervous system cells are functioning and to cognitive performance.
+As data is collected, patterns in behavior/neural activity can be isolated and studied further with the goal of discovering mechanisms causing neurodegeneration or accelerating its progression.

 Combining Data Analysis and Medical Research